Glympse/enroute-xamarin-sdk/README.md

 ## Overview

-Glympse EnRoute SDK for Xamarin is s library designed to wrap native EnRoute SDKs and expose cross-platform interface available for use in Xamarin Forms application.
+Glympse EnRoute SDK for Xamarin is a library designed to wrap native EnRoute SDKs and expose cross-platform interfaces available for use in Xamarin Forms application.

 ## Architecture